SaraGMatos/nc-news/README.md

 ## What is this?

 This is a web application that allows users to access the _NC News_ platform, a site similar to Reddit where users can, for now, read articles, vote them, and post, delete and vote comments.

 _NC News_ is also the front-end result of a full-stack project (feel free to have a look at our [API](https://github.com/SaraGMatos/backend-project)) and has been developed using [ReactJS](https://react.dev/).

 Would you like to have a look at the Netlify hosted version?
 Have a peek [here](https://my-ncnews.netlify.app/).
-Please note that our server spins down with inactivity and it can take about 50 seconds or more to get it back up again.
+Please note that, even though the app is viewable in a variety of devices, it is best experienced on mobile.
+Also please be aware that our server spins down with inactivity and it can take about 50 seconds or more to get it back up again!

 ## What functionality is there?

-Users can:
+Users can, so far:

 - Log in using a mock login page
 - In the main articles view, explore a list of article cards that display the article's image, title, author, date of creation, and comment and vote count
 - Navigate within the main articles view through pagination
+- Filter articles by topic
+- Sort articles by order, comment count, votes and date
+- Read a particular listed article
+- Vote an article
+- Comment on an article
+- Vote other comments
+- Delete your own comments
+- Go back the main articles page by clicking on the platform heading
-- ...
+- Log out

 ## Want to run this locally?